Aviva Bar-On

-Aviva Bar-On (אביבה בר-און; formerly Bedřiška Winklerová; born September 2, 1932 in Miroslav) is a Czechoslovakian-Israeli Holocaust survivor.
+Aviva Bar-On (אביבה בר-און; formerly Bedřiška Winklerová; born September 2, 1932) is a Czech-Israeli Holocaust survivor.

 Biography

-Aviva Bar-On was born as Bedřiška Winklerová in a Jewish family on September 2, 1932 in Miroslav, Czechoslovakia.
+Aviva Bar-On was born as Bedřiška Winklerová in a Jewish family on September 2, 1932, in Miroslav, Czechoslovakia.
 Her parents were Josef and Adele Winkle.
 Her father ran a sawmill, and he was also an educator.
 She had a brother, Felix.
 After the occupation of the Sudetenland in 1938, the family fled to Brno, where they lived with their uncle and his family.
 Her father had to do forced labor at the construction of a railway line.
 In January 1942 the family had to go to a collection point in Brno and were deported to Theresienstadt Ghetto.
 The family was separated here and Aviva Bar-On was allowed to stay with her mother.
 When Aviva Bar-On fell ill in Theresienstadt, she met the writer and composer Ilse Weber in the infirmary, who repeatedly sang a "sad but funny song" to the sick children in the concentration camp.
 After she was released from the infirmary, she visited Ilse Weber again and again and learned her lyrics and melodies.

 Since Bar-On's father was an educator, he and his family were protected from deportation.
 In February 1945, when the collapsing Hitler regime needed foreign currency, 1,200 Jews from the Theresienstadt concentration camp were sold for a million dollars.
 Bar-On's father was summoned by the camp commandant Karl Rahm, who, since his father was a master builder, selected him for the transport to Switzerland.
 The family believed until the crossing over the border that the transport was going to Auschwitz, but they arrived safely in Kreuzlingen on February 7, 1945.
-First on to St. Gallen, where they were quarantined, from there to Adliswil near Zurich and finally they were accommodated in a hotel on Lake Geneva near Montreux.
+First on to St. Gallen, where they were quarantined, from there to Adliswil near Zürich and finally they were accommodated in a hotel on Lake Geneva near Montreux.
 While none of their friends from Theresienstadt could survive, the Winkler family was safe and could wait for the fall of the Third Reich.